History of the United Nations: San Francisco conference

 The UN in 1945.
 In light blue, the founding members.
 In dark blue, protectorates and colonies of the founding members.

 On 25 April 1945, the United Nations Conference on International Organization began in San Francisco sponsored by the Big Four.
 The heads of the delegations of the four sponsoring countries invited the other nations to take part and took turns as chairman of the plenary meetings: Anthony Eden, of Britain, Edward Stettinius, of the United States, T. V. Soong, of China, and Vyacheslav Molotov, of the Soviet Union.
 At the later meetings, Lord Halifax deputized for Eden, Wellington Koo for T. V. Soong, and Andrei Gromyko for Molotov.
 France was added as a permanent member of the Security Council at the insistence of Churchill.

 After working for two months, the fifty nations represented at the conference signed the Charter of the United Nations on 26 June.
 The charter stated that before it would come into effect, it must be ratified by the governments of the China, France, the USSR, Great Britain and the United States, and by a majority of the other 46 signatories.
 This occurred on 24 October 1945, and the United Nations was officially formed.

-The first meeting of the General Assembly was held in Westminster Central Hall, London, on 10 January 1946.
+The first meeting of the General Assembly was held in Westminster Methodist Central Hall, London, on 10 January 1946.
 The Security Council met for the first time a week later in Church House, Westminster.
 The League of Nations formally dissolved itself on 18 April 1946 and transferred its mission to the United Nations.